finom/docs.vovk.dev/docs/intro.md

 // ...
 ```

-You can freely use named export for the controller if needed.
+The code above creates GET endpoint to `/api/hello/greeting`.
+You can also use named export for the controller if needed.

 ## Create a React component and run `vovk dev`

 Once you run `npx vovk dev` that replaces the original `npx next dev` you're going to notice the new file **.vovk.json** created in the root of your project.
-This file contains required information to build the client and needs to be committed.
+This file contains required information to build the client and it needs to be committed.
 It's going to be updated automatically when your project structure is changed.

 Besides **.vovk.json** the command also generates client **.js** and **.ts** files inside **node_modules/.vovk** that are re-exported by **vovk-client** module to produce no errors if **vovk-client** is not installed.
 This approach is borrowed from Prisma ORM.